-FHEQ leve el: 5 Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes Range of Assessments Related Core Modules Knowledge and understanding are develo speakers, organisational visits and the tea including course work, examination, and p aching of industry professionals in • . • • Cognitive and Intellectual Skills: Covered by CB 3.3ii - iv To meet a threshold pass at this level of the programme students must be able to critically analyse and apply essential concepts, principles and practices of the subject in the context of loosely defined scenarios, showing effective judgement in the selection and use of tools and techniques Recognise and critically analyse criteria and specifications appropriate to specific problems, and plan strategies for their solutions Critically analyse the extent to which a computer-based system meets the criteria defined for its current use and future development.
-Deploy appropriate theory, practices and tools for the specification, design, implementation and in depth evaluation of computer-based system Primary Workshops, class exercises and simulations Tutorial/seminar discussions Feedback via coursework assessment process Critical reviews of information systems and computing practice in business Learning from work experience Secondary For example: Policy and practice analysis Developing computer applications for business tasks Coaching by workplace mentor 1,2 2, 3, 5, 6, 7 Project reports Examination Coursework Group work Practical labs HIGH2044 HIGH2003 HIGH2048 HIGH2034 HIGH2047 An explanation for embedding Cognitive a ind Intellectual Skills through Tea aching & Lea arning and Asses sment at this level of th e programme:
+FHEQ level: 5 Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes Range of Assessments Related Core Modules Cognitive and Intellectual Skills: Covered by CB 3.3ii - iv To meet a threshold pass at this level of the programme students must be able to critically analyse and apply essential concepts, principles and practices of the subject in the context of loosely defined scenarios, showing effective judgement in the selection and use of tools and techniques • Recognise and critically analyse criteria and specifications appropriate to specific problems, and plan strategies for their solutions • Critically analyse the extent to which a computer-based system meets the criteria defined for its current use and future development. • Deploy appropriate theory, practices and tools for the specification, design, implementation and in depth evaluation of computer-based system Primary Workshops, class exercises and simulations Tutorial/seminar discussions Feedback via coursework assessment process Critical reviews of information systems and computing practice in business Learning from work experience Secondary For example: Policy and practice analysis Developing computer applications for business tasks Coaching by workplace mentor 1,2 2, 3, 5, 6, 7 Project reports Examination Coursework Group work Practical labs HIGH2044 HIGH2003 HIGH2048 HIGH2034 HIGH2047 An explanation for embedding Cognitive and Intellectual Skills through Teaching & Learning and Assessment at this level of the programme: At this level students are supported in developing cognitive skills through in class exercises, including discussion and debate, through reviewing case studies and business practice and through problem based learning.
+These skills are tested in in reports, group work, course work and presentations.
+Key Transferable Skills: Covers CB 3.5ii - 3.5iv and GMB 3.9 Primary 1,2,3 2, 3, 4, 7, 8 Coursework of all typesProject reports HIGH2044 HIGH2003 HIGH2048

-FHEQ leve el: 5 Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes Range of Assessments Related Core Modules At this level students are supported in dev reviewing case studies and business prac work and presentations. • • Key Transferable Skills: Covers CB 3.5ii - 3.5iv and GMB 3.9 To meet a threshold pass at this level of the programme students will be able to demonstrate well developed study skills, including.
-This includes demonstrate good literacy skills and the ability to construct well-argued and grammatically correct documents. demonstrating good numerical skills and a well-developed ability to process and interpret qualitative and quantitative data for business and computing purposes locating and retrieving relevant ideas from a wide range of sources, and ensure these are correctly and accurately referenced and attributed Demonstrating a well-developed ability to reflect on the outcome of their work Working unsupervised, plan effectively to meet deadlines Succinctly presenting rational and reasoned arguments that address a given problem or opportunity, to a Primary Class and seminar interactions and feedback Group work awareness and practice Research exercises Learning from work experience Secondary Library and other research exercises 1,2,3 2, 3, 4, 7, 8 Coursework of all types Project reports Examination preparation and completion Assessed discussions Group work assessments HIGH2044 HIGH2003 HIGH2048 HIGH2034
+FHEQ level: 5 Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes Range of Assessments Related Core Modules To meet a threshold pass at this level of the programme students will be able to demonstrate well developed study skills, including.
+This includes • demonstrate good literacy skills and the ability to construct well-argued and grammatically correct documents. • demonstrating good numerical skills and a well-developed ability to process and interpret qualitative and quantitative data for business and computing purposes • locating and retrieving relevant ideas from a wide range of sources, and ensure these are correctly and accurately referenced and attributed • Demonstrating a well-developed ability to reflect on the outcome of their work • Working unsupervised, plan effectively to meet deadlines • Succinctly presenting rational and reasoned arguments that address a given problem or opportunity, to a range of audiences orally and in writing.
+Class and seminar interactions and feedback Group work awareness and practice Research exercises Learning from work experience Secondary Library and other research exercises Examination preparation and completion Assessed discussions Group work assessments HIGH2034